 Our main goal at Ethic is to leverage the power of the capital markets to address the most defining issues of our time.
-Whether it’s racial justice, deforestation, or corporate ethics, we are constantly seeking out ways for our clients to do the same—to maximize the impact they can have on the causes they care most about.
+We are working towards a future where all investing is sustainable investing.
+Whether it’s with regards to racial justice, deforestation, corporate ethics or something else, we are constantly seeking out ways for our clients to maximize positive impact on the causes that matter most to them.

 Creating a Mission Statement

-By aligning a DAF with an Ethic portfolio, donors are able to have immediate impact through their investments while still considering their grant-making strategy.
-Our separately managed accounts are customized according to a client’s impact goals, meaning they’re only invested in companies demonstrating positive behavior as it relates to those goals.
-If the client’s charitable giving is focused on ocean cleanup efforts, their Ethic portfolio would invest in companies promoting safe and plentiful access to clean water.
+By combining a donor-advised fund with a custom, values-aligned Ethic portfolio, investors can see that their values and priorities are reflected consistently across their investment portfolios and charitable giving strategies.
+Ethic’s separately managed accounts are customized according to a client’s values, meaning that each portfolio is constructed with specific impact goals in mind.
+For example, if a client’s charitable donations were largely focused on ocean cleanup efforts, their Ethic portfolio would intentionally seek to include companies that are promoting safe and plentiful access to clean water.
 The DAF can also be a great test drive for applying Ethic’s strategies in other areas of a broader portfolio.

-For advisors and clients who have prioritized charitable giving with a donor-advised fund, layering it with an Ethic strategy is the ultimate tool for maximizing philanthropy.
-If a philanthropically-oriented client is looking to create real change in the world, then why not double down?
+Advisors and clients that have prioritized charitable giving with a donor-advised fund can apply an Ethic strategy as a way to further elevate impact.
+If a philanthropically oriented client is looking to create real change in the world, then why not double down?